jmccormac01/MasterPasswordGenerator/README.md

                         password
 ```

-To make a password with 30 characters using the 50% most obscure words from [Peter Norvig's 1/3 million most commonly used English words], with 2 randomly inserted symbols, 2 random letter capitalisations and 2 fake words, we use:
+To make a password with 30 characters using the 50% most obscure words from [Peter Norvig's 1/3 million most commonly used English words](http://norvig.com/ngrams/count_1w.txt), with 2 randomly inserted symbols, 2 random letter capitalisations and 2 user supplied words, we use:

 ```
-▶ python master_password_generator.py 30 --obscurity 0.5 --symbols 2 --caps 2 --fake_words xkcd,hipnox
+▶ python master_password_generator.py 30 --obscurity 0.5 --symbols 2 --caps 2 --user_words xkcd,hipnox
 ```

 This returns: